damianhakert/damianhakert.github.io/source/posts/2016-09-13-gitlab-master-plan.html.md

 1. [Development in the open][open-dev].
 You can submit issues in a public issue tracker.
 This is not a read-only interface.
 1. [Business in the open][open-core].
 Our company handbook and policies are in the open.
 1. [Clear Direction][clear-direction].
-Our Direction document clarifies the current project priorities and what is possible in the upcoming releases.
+Our Direction page clarifies the current project priorities and what is possible in the upcoming releases.

 Read more about our company values in our [open source][open-source-handbook-post] [handbook][handbook-values], licensed by [CC BY-SA 4.0][creative-commons].